How To Tighten Brakes On Bike

 How to Tighten Disc Brake

 1. Turn your brake upside down on a flat surface: Spinning the brake rotor is one of the processes to tighten your disc brake.
-To do that, stand the brake upside down, letting it rest on the handle and saddle.
+To do that, stand the brake upside down, resting it on the handle and saddle.

 Alternatively, you can ask a friend to lift your bicycle while you spin the wheels.

 2. Check rotor alignment: The rotor sits in a gap in the brake caliper between the two pads.
-If the rotor is not accurately placed on both sides, the caliper needs adjusting.
+The caliper needs adjusting if the rotor is not accurately placed on both sides.

 Looking at it, it may seem like nothing is wrong.
-But there are cases where it has led the wheel to be bent or damaged.
+But there are cases where the wheel has been bent or damaged.
 This is why it’s important to spin the wheel.

-The rotor moves with the wheel, and wobbles from side to side when the wheel rotates.
-In most cases, you just need to get a new rotor.
+The rotor moves with the wheel and wobbles from side to side when the wheel rotates.
+In most cases, you need to get a new rotor.

-3. Loosen your disk brake bolts: If the rotor seems closer to one brake pad than the other, you have to align the caliper.
+3. Loosen your disk brake bolts: If the rotor seems closer to one brake pad than the other, you must align the caliper.
 To do that, loosen the bolts at the top and bottom of the caliper.

 Ensure not to loosen it all the way.
-Just make sure they are slack enough in their fittings to move slightly without falling off.
+Just ensure they are slack enough in their fittings to move slightly without falling off.

 5. Release the brake lever and test: Once you let go of the brake lever, it should sit in the middle of the two brake pads inside the caliper.